jimangel/k8s-2-gsm/README.md

 `k8s-2-gsm` is a containerized script that leverages the Google and Kubernetes API client to migrate Kubernetes secrets to Google Secret Manager.

+## Overview

+`k8s-2-gsm` runs once per namespace (the traditional security boundary per Kubernetes secret / tenant). `Admin SA` is a GCP service account with permissions to create/manage secrets in a GCP project.

 ![overview of end to end process using k8s-2-gsm to migrate Google secrets](pics/diagram.png)

-`k8s-2-gsm` runs once per namespace (the traditional security boundary per Kubernetes secret / tenant). `Admin SA` is a GCP service account with permissions to create/manage secrets in a GCP project.
-The `App SA` isn't used/created by `k8s-2-gsm`, but outlines how a single `App SA` would be created for each workload to access the secrets (less permissive).

-The script dumps out non-sensitive data that can be imported to your tooling of choice to manage post-migration configuration.
+1. Creates, or deletes, secrets in Google Secret Manager based on all non-`service-account-token` secrets in a namespace. `k8s-2-gsm` exits/fails if any secret it's trying to migrate exists in GSM.
+1. Generates a JSON report of GSM object identification (NO SECRET OBJECT PAYLOAD / DATA).
+To be used in future automation / migration activities.
+1. Generates ready-to-apply `SecretProviderClass` yaml for each Kubernetes secret (printed to stdout).
+Allowing the CSI driver to consume multiple GSM secrets in a single CSI object.
+1. Generates a markdown doc with instructions how to migrate each secret (printed to stdout).

+> `k8s-2-gsm` was designed to assist cluster operators with moving secrets to Google Secret Manager and providing the application owners with instructions to migrate.

+## Out of scope

+1. It does not delete secrets from Kubernetes, the `--delete` flag only deletes Google Secret Manager secrets.
+1. The `App SA` isn't created or used by `k8s-2-gsm`, the creation left to cluster operators.
+1. It does not update any existing deployments to use the CSI driver (only instructions).

+After the script is ran, the next steps would be to migrate applications to the CSI secrets driver and delete the Kubernetes secrets.

-## Known limitations / security considerations
+## Known limitations / Security considerations

 - Google Secret Manager is a key/value store, meaning only one secret per object.
   - Example: If you had 1 Kubernetes secret with 2 objects (tls.crt / tls.key), you now need 2 Google Secret Manager secrets (and 2 references / mounts in yaml).

     ![text view of secret yaml data](pics/secret-2-items.png)

-  - However, the CSI Secret Driver supports mounting multiple secrets store objects as a single volume.
+  - However, the CSI Secret Driver supports mounting multiple secrets store objects as a single volume via SecretProviderClass.
 - The values/file [payload size must be no larger than 64 KiB](https://cloud.google.com/secret-manager/quotas#content_limits)
   - Kubernetes secret [size limit is 1MiB](https://kubernetes.io/docs/concepts/configuration/secret/#restriction-data-size)

 `k8s-2-gsm` avoids using secret data payloads if possible.
 There is only one variable, `secretContent`, that captures secret object data and is used for `createGoogleSecret()` (ran as many times as you have secrets objects).
 The rest of the code is managing non-sensitive data for reporting.

+If you want to skip the following build steps, jump to a full [end to end demo](demo/README.md) (in /demo).

 ## Prerequisites